rinagalperin/biomedical_nel/readme.md

 We use context analysis, i.e.- combinations of one or more words that represent entities, phrases, concepts, and themes that appear in the text.
 The exact process we implemented is described in the _Training data construction_ section.

-Since in the manual annotations such cases are not labeled as UMLS, using them as the label provides the desired information to the model during training (meaning that if the HRM _does tag them_ - it is rightfully considered a mistake).
+Since such cases are not labeled as UMLS in the manual annotations, using the comparison between the HRM output and the annotations as the label provides the desired information to our BERT model during training (meaning that if the HRM _does tag such expressions_ - it is rightfully considered a mistake).

 see the following guideline provided to the annotators as reference: